sukrutrao/Timetabler/README.md

 ## Contributing

-If you want to contribute to this project, send a PR.
+If you want to contribute to this project, please send a [Pull Request](https://github.com/GoodDeeds/Timetabler/compare).

 ## License